Flames coach Bill Peters quits; accused of slurs, abuse - WHIZ News

 General manager Brad Treliving said he received a resignation letter from Peters on Friday that wraps up a weeklong investigation into the veteran coach’s behavior.
 He refused to discuss whether Peters would continue to be paid, saying only, “He’s no longer with the organization.”

-“We consider the matter closed,” Treliving said at a news conference in Calgary, Alberta.
+“We consider the matter closed,” Treliving said at a news conference in Calgary.
 “It’s been a difficult time.
 But we are going to move forward.”

 Peters did not immediately respond to a text.
 He was in the second season of a three-year contract.